0cjs/hwdev/romread-adapter/README.md

 ROM Reading Adapter
 ===================

+You can download [the schematic in PDF format][dl-sch] and [a ZIP of the Gerbers][dl-jlc].
+The latter has been tested with JLCPCB, and you can also give that URL to [tracespace.io] to view them.

 This board allows a host device to read up to 42-pin through-hole DIP ROMs with any arbitrary pinout.
 The host device will typically be a computer that can supply ground and +5V, and has at least two Intel [8255] PPIs